<<Previous | Story Intro | Return to Stories | Next >>

 "You're right about that," she conceded.
 "Well, drive, woman!"
 It wasn't long before Janelle was worried that they really might be stopped.
 Apparently Gerty believed the speed limit was only a suggestion.
 Lord, just get me to the airport in one piece, she prayed silently, hanging on to the dashboard as Gerty passed another truck.

 The signs had been confusing.
 They'd circled the airport three times before Gerty finally managed to get onto the right street.
-She'd cut off three lanes of traffic to do so, but time was running short, Janelle had a flight to catch.
+She'd cut off three lanes of traffic to do so, but time was running short, and Janelle had a flight to catch.

 Thank heavens she'd printed her ticket out at home on her own printer.
 She was able to go directly to the gate.
 Well, after she stopped at security.
 Why in the world anyone would think an old woman had a bomb in her shoes, she didn't know, but they'd sure acted as if she did.